The Velveteen Rabbit Story - A Review and 9 Great Reasons It Should Be In Your Home Library!

-Has your child read the precious classic story of The Velveteen Rabbit?
+Has your child read the precious classic Velveteen Rabbit story?
 Have you?
 If not, then take this opportunity to purchase the book or borrow it from your local library.
-There are so many reasons to love this gem of book and I've listed 9 of them for you.
+There are so many reasons to love this gem of book and I've listed 9 of them for you below.

 If you have a beginning reader, young reader, struggling reader, or just want to have a beautiful classic story in your library, this is the book for you!
 Perfect for the Christmas season or for someone you love.
 Let me know in the comments if this is a book you have loved also!